 Samuel Georgecink Paradigm

 I debated locally for 3 years and nationally for 2 (2014-2017), finishing my senior year at ToC and Nationals.
+Most recently I was an instructor at ENDI 2019.
 I can follow any speed you're used to.
 Please, weigh your arguments against your opponents arguments in summary/final focus.
 If you don't put weight on anything, I will choose how to evaluate the round regardless of how you feel about it.
 I will not vote off of anything new in final focus.
-I will not vote off of anything said in cx unless it's extended in speeches.
+I will not vote off of anything said in cx unless its extended in speeches.
 My absolute biggest pet peeve in round is laughing if you think you're beating your opponent.
 I may disagree, and in general it is incredibly rude.